GoogleCloudPlatform/endpoints-developer-portal-sample-content/testnet.staked.cloud/Guides/Dash Masternode.md

  * http://faucet.test.dash.crowdnode.io
  * https://test.faucet.dashninja.pl

  All instructions in this step assume you are using either the dash command line tool or the debug console in the GUI wallet.
-If you are using the debug console, remove `dash-cli` from the beggining of each command mentioned below.
+If you are using the debug console, remove `dash-cli` from the begining of each command mentioned below.

  * Create two new addresses, the first to hold your masternode collateral and the second to serve as your owner address You can create addresses using the following command: